ntumitolab/DenT_/README.md

     ```

 - you should now see 3 folders inside the `./data/***` (train, test, val), each consists of the folder `target` and `source`.

+## Results

+2. Unzip it to the root of this repository, the directory will be used for storing the training results and as a variable `result_root` introduced in the next section (`result_root = ./results`)

 ## Train